 Looking to advance your career?

-If you want your portfolio to speak effectively to your abilities, it is important you choose the right platform to build it.
+If you want your portfolio to speak effectively to your abilities, it is important you choose a suitable platform to build it.
 For example:

-- If you are a Designer or Photographer, you can use a platform that offers templates and galleries for showcasing images such as Squarespace or Wix.
+- If you are a graphic designer or photographer, you can use a platform that offers templates and galleries for showcasing images such as Squarespace or Wix.

-- And lastly, if you are a Video Producer, Editor, or Motion Graphics Artist, you will want to choose a platform that can support your reel such as Vimeo.
+- And lastly, if you are a video producer, video editor, or motion graphics artist, you will want to choose a platform that can support your reel such as Vimeo.

 Many of these sites not only provide you with tools and templates, but also with easy ways to tag your content with metadata to ensure your pages are found by search engines.
-This will help improve your visibility online and potentially gain new clients and employers.
+This will help improve your visibility online and potentially even gain new clients or contact from employers.

 - Your favorite project

-- Something that was extremely challenging or had a short deadline
+- An was extremely challenging project that had a short deadline

 - A project that shows specific industry experience (healthcare, retail, or finance, for example) that relates to the position you’re pursuing

-The pieces should not only be a good representation of what you have done in the past, but also what you want to focus on doing in the future.
+The pieces should not only be an excellent representation of what you have done in the past, but also what you want to focus on in the future.

-If you are a UX designer, art director, or creative director, keep in mind that many hiring managers love to see the hand sketches, notes, or storyboards you used in the planning stage of a project.
-These samples can showcase the way you think through a challenge and illustrate your thought process to arrive at a solution and ultimately the completed piece.
+If you are a UX designer, art director, or creative director, keep in mind that many hiring managers love to see the sketches, notes, or storyboards you used in the planning stage of a project.
+These samples can showcase the way you tackle a challenge and illustrate your thought process to arrive at a creative solution.

-With each piece, tell a story.
-Explain the challenge presented, your role in the solution, and the steps you took to design, write, or create the final piece.
+With each work sample, tell a story.
+Explain the challenge presented, your role in the solution, and the various steps you took to design, write, or create the final piece.
 Keep it short and include success metrics whenever possible.
 Did your design lead to a 25% higher client conversion rate?
 Did the project come in under budget and before the deadline?
 Did it receive rave public reviews from customers or end users?

-There are many options for how to set up your site.
+There are many options for how to set up your digital portfolio.
 Keep in mind your audience and the story you want to tell about yourself.
-What are your priorities for getting new work – do you want to focus on a specific industry or discipline?
+What are your top priorities for getting new work?
+Do you want to focus on a specific industry or discipline?
 Is your intended focus on branding or a specific deliverable such as websites, environmental design or dynamic content creation?
 You can organize your portfolio by:

-- Category of work: For example, if you are a designer, you can have a section for print, digital, branding, environmental design, etc. If you are a writer, you can have a section for brochures, editorial copy, ad copy, annual reports, internal communications, etc.
+- Category of work.
+If you are a designer, for instance, you can have a section for print, digital, branding and environmental design.
+If you are a copywriter, you can include a section for brochures, editorial copy, ad copy, annual reports and internal communications.

-- Industry: If your experience has been focused in a few specific industries (i.e. Pharmaceutical/Healthcare, Retail, Financial, etc) you can organize your work to showcase your knowledge of that market.
+- Industry.
+If your experience has been focused in a few specific industries, you can organize your work to showcase your knowledge of those markets.

-- Case Studies: Organizing your work through case studies gives employers an idea of how you think, work and solve problems.
+- Case studies.
+Organizing your work through case studies can give employers a clear and concrete idea of how you think, work and solve problems.

 Don’t forget: Include your contact information and add your resume as a downloadable PDF.

-Once you have finished, check your work!
-Make sure images load quickly and that all content has been proofread multiple times.
-Check to make sure the site runs correctly on different browsers as well as on mobile devices.
+Once you have completed your digital portfolio, diligently check your work!
+Images should load quickly and all written content should be clear, concise and free of typos.
+Double-check that your portfolio site runs correctly on different browsers as well as on various mobile devices.

 Presenting Your Portfolio

-Prepare and practice a narrative to accompany your portfolio presentation.
+Prepare and practice a persuasive narrative to accompany your portfolio presentation.
 Explain what the interviewer is seeing.
-Who was the client, what was the objective, what was the result, why did you especially like this assignment, and how did you answer a particular challenge?
-Remember, your excitement about a project and pride for your work will be attractive and compelling to an interviewer.
+Who was the client, what was the objective, what was the result, why did you enjoy this assignment, and how did you answer a particular challenge?
+Remember that excitement about a project and pride for your work will be attractive and compelling to interviewers.

-Always keep in mind that how you represent your work is as important as what you’re representing.
-It’s one of your first opportunities to showcase your professionalism, attention to detail and expertise to potential clients.
-If you follow the recommendations above, you’ll be sure to impress your audience and hopefully land that next job or freelance gig.
+Always keep in mind that how you represent your digital portfolio is as important as what you’re representing.
+It’s one of your first opportunities to showcase your professionalism, communication skills, attention to detail and overall creative expertise to potential clients.
+If you follow the recommendations above, you’ll impress your audience and hopefully land that next job or freelance gig.